TheTaylorLee/AdminToolbox/contributing.md

     test | Testing changes

 **Version Guidelines**
-MAJOR.MINOR.REVISION
+MAJOR.MINOR.Build.Revision

 MAJOR: Adding multiple new functions or major refactoring of a module \
 MINOR: Adding or updating few functions that don't result in functional changes to a module \
-REVISION: is usually a fix for a previous minor release (no new functionality).
+Build: is usually a fix for a previous minor release (no new functionality). \
+Revision: Versions created automatically by workflows.